-\textbf{Experimental Setup:} Similar to the newsvendor, we consider a randomly initialized neural network to generate the conditional distribution $\mathbb{P}_{\omega | \bs{x}}$ for context $\bs{x}$.
-The procedure used to define the underlying $\mathbb{P}_{\omega | \bs{x}}$ is described in Appendix \ref{appendix:cep1_data_generation}.
+\textbf{Experimental Setup:} Similar to the newsvendor, we consider a randomly initialized neural network to generate the conditional distribution $\mathbb{P}_{\bs{\omega} | \bs{x}}$ for context $\bs{x}$.
+The procedure defining the underlying $\mathbb{P}_{\bs{\omega} | \bs{x}}$ is described in Section~\ref{appendix:cep1_data_generation}.
 The experimental setup is nearly identical to that of the newsvendor.
 Table \ref{tab:CEP1_parameters} contains the CEP1 experiment parameters.

-The resulting 2SP is a two-stage linear program; thus, there are no guarantees for uniqueness.
-Furthermore, the task-net $\bs{f}_{\phi}$ is parameterized as a fully connected feedforward neural network with ReLu activation, mapping $\bs{x}$ to $\mathbb{R}_{+}^{m \times K}$.
+The resulting 2SP is a two-stage LP; thus, there are no guarantees for uniqueness.
+Furthermore, the Task-Net $\bs{f}_{\phi}$ is parameterized as a fully connected feedforward neural network with ReLU activation, mapping $\bs{x}$ to $\mathbb{R}_{+}^{m \times K}$.

-\textbf{Results:} The CDF of the optimality gap for each method, by $K$ and $\lambda$ is relegated to Appendix \ref{appendix:cep1_performance} for space considerations.
+\textbf{Results:} The CDF of the optimality gap for each method, by $K$ and $\lambda$ is relegated to Section~\ref{appendix:cep1_performance} for space considerations.
 Table \ref{tab:CEP1_gaps} shows the median optimality gaps over all the validation instances and trials.
-We observe in this setting that the value of considering stochastic solutions is not large since the expected value solution attains a median optimality gap of $1.69\%$.
+We observe in this setting that the VSS is not large since the expected value solution attains a median optimality gap of $1.69\%$.
 Unlike the newsvendor, the MMD approach does not yield solutions that are closer to optimal as $K$ increases, yielding some evidence of an overfitting effect for large $K$.
 Although the MMD approach still underperforms the expected value solutions when $K = 1$.
-In settings where $\lambda \geq 0.1$, the dynamic approach consistently improves on the static approach, highlighting the performance gains obtained by iteratively refining the loss-net via the dynamic approach.
-When $(K, \tilde{\lambda}) = (1, 0.01)$, the PSCR methods attain smaller optimality gaps than the other methods and can unlock the value of stochastic solution with a single scenario.
+In settings where $\lambda \geq 0.1$, the dynamic approach consistently improves on the static approach, highlighting the performance gains obtained by iteratively refining the Loss-Net via the dynamic approach.
+When $(K, \tilde{\lambda}) = (1, 0.01)$, the PCSG methods attain smaller optimality gaps than the other methods and can unlock the VSS with a single scenario.
 When $K \geq 2$, the PCSG methods perform similarly to MMD.

 Table \ref{tab:CEP1_competition} compares the performance of the different methods across $K$ by showing the percentage of instances in which the particular method obtains the lowest out-of-sample 2SP cost (the columns sum to $100\%$).
 When $K=1$, the MMD (regression) approach never achieves the lowest 2SP objective.
 Knowing the true conditional expectation yields the best solution in only 11.6\% of instances.
 In contrast, the static and dynamic methods outperform when $\tilde{\lambda} = 0.01$, achieving the lowest cost in $29.8\%$ and $55.7\%$ of instances, respectively.
 When $K = 2$ $(5)$, the MMD approach becomes more competitive, obtaining the lowest 2SP cost in $15.1\%$ ($11.7\%$) instances.
 Still, when $K \in \{2, 5\}$, the dynamic approach with $\tilde{\lambda}$ obtains the best objective most often.
 Like the contextual newsvendor, task-based approaches offer more value than the MMD approach for smaller values of $K$.
 Although the MMD approach can obtain higher-quality solutions for larger $K$, with appropriate regularization, task-driven approaches tend to obtain the best results more often.